KristenJZ/KristenZ.github.io/_pages/about.md

 c) **How technical affordances influence human behaviors such as media consumption and engagement in the context of science/entertainment.**

 My research has been published in peer-reviewed journals such as the *Journal of Communication*, *Telematics and Informatics*.
+My research has received one top paper award from the Association for Education in Journalism and Mass Communication.

 # 🔥 News
+- **[Aug.
+2025]** I am elected as the Graduate Student Representative in the Department of Communication and Media at the University of Michigan!
+Happy to serve all the graduate students in our department.
+- **[Jul.
+2025]** I received the ISR-Rackham Summer Training Award at the University of Michigan.
+Will be funded to receive training on advanced quantitative methods at the [ICPSR](https://www.icpsr.umich.edu/web/pages/index.html) in July.
+Welcome to connect with me in Ann Arbor!
 - **[May.
-2025]** Two papers are accepted by AEJMC!
-One paper won the second-place top research paper award!
+2025]** Two papers are accepted to AEJMC 2025.
+I'll present my paper in the CommSHER division and the Comm Technology division.
+One paper won the second-place top research paper award at the CommSHER division!
 See you in San Francisco this August!
 - **[Aug.
 2024]** I am joining [the Department of Communication and Media at the University of Michigan](https://lsa.umich.edu/comm) as a Ph.D. student.
 - **[Jun.
 2024]** I am presenting our research report about [the media ownership and concentration in China from 2019 to 2021](https://gmicp.org/communications-media-and-internet-concentration-in-china-2019-2021/) on [Global Media and Internet Concentration Project](https://gmicp.org/) with [Dr. Min Jiang](https://pages.charlotte.edu/min-jiang/) and [Xiaofei Han](https://carleton.ca/sjc/profile/han-xiaofei/) at the 74th ICA.
 - **[May.
 2024]** I graduated with my Master's degree in Communication Studies from [the University of North Carolina at Charlotte](https://communication.charlotte.edu/).